Telling Bangladeshi migrant women's stories through graphic narratives

 Duration: Feb 2017 - Jan 2018

-Graphic lives: telling Bangladeshi migrant women's stories through graphic narratives has been supported by a grant from the Heritage Lottery Fund.
+Graphic lives: telling Bangladeshi migrant women's stories through graphic narratives was supported by a grant from the Heritage Lottery Fund.
 Thanks to National Lottery players, we have been able to widen representations of migrant heritage in order to raise awareness; change attitudes and behaviours; and ultimately, improve understanding and cohesion.

 This is a report of the project we submitted to the HLF.